Conor247/TaskMananger/README.md

 * Java 17
 * Docker

-This project uses gradle as a build tool.
-It contains the gradlew wrapper script so there's no need to install gradle.

 ### Environment Variables

 * This is required when building and running in the local environment.